 8 Biggest LinkedIn Mistakes You are Probably Making- Plus One Bonus Tip!
+Updated for 2025

-Sep 14, 2020 | Social Media
+Mar 9, 2025 | Social Media

-I know I know, it’s not flashy or sexy.
-No one wakes up like ‘OMG I have to check what Sarah’s consulting firm is up to on LinkedIn’.
-I would even go so far as to say that LinkedIn is often to the forgotten social media outlet.
+I know, I know, it’s not flashy or sexy.
+No one wakes up thinking, ‘OMG, I have to check what Sarah’s consulting firm is up to on LinkedIn. ’ I would even go so far as to say that LinkedIn is often the forgotten social media outlet.
 But it really shouldn’t be.
-LI is replacing mixers, networking events, and traditional face-to-face exchanges of information.
+LI is your place to stay in front of the professionals you work so hard to meet at mixers, networking events, and traditional face-to-face exchanges of information.
 More often at a professional event, I give out my IG handle or LI link rather than my business card.

 2. Incomplete profile.
 Fill out all of the sections of your profile.
 This is essentially your live resume.
 Leaving sections blank is doing you a disservice.
 I highly suggest putting some time and effort into the volunteer section- this is a great way to grow your connections.

 4. Missing or incorrect contact information.
 If you want to grow connections, you have to be open to contact.
-You wouldn’t take out a billboard ad with an incorrect phone number or website, why would you treat a free listing online any differently?
+You wouldn’t take out a billboard ad with an incorrect phone number or website, so why would you treat a free listing online any differently?

-Bonus Tip!
+Bonus Tip

 Did you have a custom URL?
 A custom URL is a simpler, better way to share your profile.
 Update your personal URL to display like this—linkedin.com/in/yourname —and eliminate their default URL with those pesky extra characters at the end.
 It’s a clean and easy improvement that will go a long way when you share your link.